Developershivani04/CODSOFT_PORTFOLIO/README.md

 # CODSOFT_PORTFOLIO
 I am successfully done my codsoft's task - "Protfolio".
-It is made by HTML &amp; CSS and it is fully responsive.
+It is made by HTML , CSS , some basic JavaScript and it is fully responsive.